-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe WATER MANAGEME ENT Impact Management Outcon ne: To implement measures toTo prevent erosion. prevent the contamination on surface and groundwater resources. rds. neral Authorisation as applicable). reporting management procedure (to be developed).
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe WATER MANAGEMENT Impact Management Outcom Impact Management Outcome: To implement measures toTo prevent erosion. prevent the contamination on surface and groundwater resources.
+Indicator and Compliance M echanism: Induction training and records.
+WMP (to be developed).
+Water Use Licence (or General Authorisation as applicable).
+Incident classification and reporting management procedure (to be developed).
+Environmental awareness programme/toolbox talks.
+SWMP (to be developed).
 Surface Water Management For stockpiles and foundation excavations, it is recommended to place diversion berms or silt fences on the upslope and downslope, respectively.
 Any topsoil cleared for the development of the PV Plant footprints and hardstand areas should be stockpiled for the decommissioning and rehabilitation of the facility.
 If possible, the stockpiles should have gentle slopes of 1 in 5 or less to promote revegetation and limit erosion.
 The stockpile should be bunded until revegetation occurs.
 Although the gentle slopes require a larger surface area for the stockpile, this approach is considered the lower-impact option as it minimises erosion while disturbing a larger surface area.
 Site ManagerContractor Construction Construct pollution control systems such as bunded areas, and runoff control systems such as diversion berms and water collection areas such as the process water/evaporation dam first, before undertaking any other activities.
-Site ManagerContractor ConstructionDecommissioning Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe ----------------- --- -- -- Construct berms down-gradient of construction areas to collect dirty runoff.
+Site ManagerContractor ConstructionDecommissioning

+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Construct berms down-gradient of construction areas to collect dirty runoff.
 Allow silt to settle, examine for contamination with oil and/or hydraulic fluids.
 Remove contaminated material monthly for remediation or appropriate disposal in accordance with prevailing legislation.
-Clean silt can be used during re-vegetation of bare areas. • EO If in-field refuelling is done from a tanker, it should be done in a designated dirty area and a spill kit and clean-up team must be available on site.
+Clean silt can be used during re-vegetation of bare areas. ■ EO If in-field refuelling is done from a tanker, it should be done in a designated dirty area and a spill kit and clean-up team must be available on site.
 Site ManagerContractor Provision of adequate sanitation facilities in the form of chemical toilets that are serviced regularly.
 Place drip trays under vehicles when parked.
-Site Manager ConstructionOperation Service vehicles in a workshop, not in the field.
-Contractor Decommissioning Spillages should be cleaned up immediately and contaminated soil must either be remediated in situ or disposed of at an appropriately licensed landfill site.
-Potentially contaminating wastes (empty containers for paint, solvents, chemicals, etc.) and cement should be stored in bunded areas until removed by a reputable contractor for disposal at an appropriately licensed site.
-Providing environmental awareness training for workers on site.
+Site ManagerContractor ConstructionOperation Service vehicles in a workshop, not in the field.
+Decommissioning Spillages should be cleaned up immediately and contaminated soil must either be remediated in situ or disposed of at an appropriately licensed landfill site.
+Potentially contaminating wastes (empty containers for paint, solvents, chemicals, etc.) and cement should be stored in bunded areas until removed by a reputable contractor for disposal at an appropriately licensed site. - Providing environmental awareness training for workers on site.
 Site ManagerContractorEO Remove settled silt from runoff control berms regularly, examine for contamination with oil and/or hydraulic fluids.
 Subject contaminated material to remediation or appropriate disposal in accordance with prevailing legislation.
 Clean silt can be used during re-vegetation of bare areas.
 Site ManagerContractorEO Operation Maintenance of any abstraction pumps to prevent spills.
 Operator